AnimeGO! Japan Pop Culture Festival

 JAFA will appoint a judging panel to judge the manga entered in the 4-Koma Manga Competition.

-The members of the panel will review the submissions and judge them between the 30th of September and 13th of October 2024.
-The judges will decide the best twenty (20) submissions that meet all requirements (Top Twenty Submissions) and then determine the overall best submission that will be the winner(s) of the 4-Koma Manga Competition Winner(s).
+The members of the panel will review the submissions and judge them.
+The judges will decide the best submissions that meet all requirements (Top Twenty Submissions) and then determine the overall best submission that will be the winner(s) of the 4-Koma Manga Competition Winner(s).

 The winner(s) will be announced during the award ceremony at the AnimeGO!
-Japan Pop Culture Festival 2024.
-The top twenty submissions and the ultimate winner(s) will be decided based on judging criteria determined by the panel.
+Japan Pop Culture Festival 2026.
+The top submissions and the ultimate winner(s) will be decided based on judging criteria determined by the panel.

 The panel will be asked to consider the use of the cultural theme and the following categories: Originality, Storytelling, Character Design, Manga Artistic Ability and Style.